null

 Wall 1 Length

-This is the length from the corner crease of the wall to the point where you'd like the rod to end along wall 1 (the left-hand side of the corner if viewing from the front).
+This is the length from the corner crease of the wall to the point where you'd like the rod to end along Wall 1 (the left-hand side of the corner if viewing from the front).
 Measure out from the corner to the desired end of the rod, finial NOT included.
 Be sure to measure in a straight and level line (parallel with the floor) and near the wall.

 Wall 2 Length

-This is the length from the corner crease of the wall to the point where you'd like the rod to end along wall 2 (the right-hand side of the corner if viewing from the front).
+This is the length from the corner crease of the wall to the point where you'd like the rod to end along Wall 2 (the right-hand side of the corner if viewing from the front).
 Measure out from the corner to the desired end of the rod, finial NOT included.
 Be sure to measure in a straight and level line (parallel with the floor) and near the wall.

 Please Note: It's important to understand that the Wall 1 and Wall 2 lengths you are providing will not be the actual rod lengths you receive: The actual rod lengths will be a bit shorter, and are determined by the calculations we do based on your clearance and Corner Span Length.